Pronoia (psychology)

 Pronoia describes a state of mind that is the opposite of paranoia.
 Whereas a person suffering from paranoia feels that persons or entities are conspiring against them, a person experiencing pronoia believes that the world around them conspires to do them good.
 The belief can be an irrational belief subject to medical diagnosis, or an enthusiastic, spiritual belief.
-The word entered the scientific literature in 1982 and was popularized by the Zippy movement in the 1990s.

-In psychology
+Definition

-The word appeared in the psychological literature in 1982, when the academic journal Social Problems published an article entitled "Pronoia" by Dr. Fred H. Goldner of Queens College in New York City, in which Goldner described a phenomenon opposite to paranoia and provided numerous examples of specific persons who displayed such characteristics.
+The word appeared in the psychological literature in 1982, when the academic journal Social Problems published an article entitled "Pronoia" by Dr. Fred H. Goldner of Queens College in New York City, in which Goldner described a phenomenon opposite to paranoia and provided numerous examples of specific persons who displayed such characteristics:

 Pronoia is the positive counterpart of paranoia.
 It is the delusion that others think well of one.
 Actions and the products of one's efforts are thought to be well received and praised by others.
 Mere acquaintances are thought to be close friends; politeness and the exchange of pleasantries are taken as expressions of deep attachment and the promise of future support.
 Pronoia appears rooted in the social complexity and cultural ambiguity of our lives: we have become increasingly dependent on the opinions of others based on uncertain criteria.

-Goldner's paper received a good deal of publicity at the time, including references in Psychology Today, the New York Daily News, The Wall Street Journal, and other publications.

-Antecedents

-In early Christian works, the Greek word "pronoia" refers to Divine Providence, a continuing benevolent force that keeps the world in order.
-There is a considerable body of work on this usage.

-The author J.D.
-Salinger foreshadowed the concept later called pronoia in his 1955 novella, Raise High the Roof Beam, Carpenters.
-In it, the character Seymour Glass writes in his diary, "Oh, God, if I'm anything by a clinical name, I'm a kind of paranoiac in reverse.
-I suspect people of plotting to make me happy."